-Are you or your loved ones suffering from glioma?
+Have you or your loved ones been diagnosed with glioma?

 You may be eligible to participate in a glioma clinical trial.

-Are you or your loved ones suffering from glioma?
+Have you or your loved ones been diagnosed with glioma?
 You may be eligible to participate in a glioma clinical trial.